lightspeed/flame/packages/flame/src/Toaster/README.md

 };
 ```

-## React Components
+## Components

 ### `<ToasterProvider />`

 A pre-configured `ToastProvider` from the [react-toast-notifications](https://github.com/jossmac/react-toast-notifications) library.

-Please consult it's documentation for a full list of all the props available.
+Please consult its documentation for a full list of all the props available.

 ### `useToast()`